dragongoose/discordbot/README.md

 }

 ```
-After you all all of the information needed into config.json, you can run the bot by doing ```bash node index``` in the projects directory.
+After you all all of the information needed into config.json, you can run the bot by doing `node index` in the projects directory.

 ## Contributing